bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 No, there has been.
 I've had a piece, especially in the past, quite some time ago, where it was like mainstream just learning about Bitcoin and stuff.
-And the article didn't make it out, but they were like earnestly trying to write like a decent piece about it to the extent that they can sort of comprehend, especially back in the day.
+The article didn't make it out, but they were earnestly trying to write a decent piece about it to the extent that they could sort of comprehend, especially back in the day.

 Sjors Provoost: 01:33:35